kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 number of vCPUs increases.
 Guests cannot transmit or retrieve packets in parallel, as virtio-net has only one TX and RX queue.

+Virtio interfaces advertise on their status.interfaces.interface entry a field named queueCount.
+The queueCount field indicates how many queues were assigned to the interface.
+Queue count value is derived from the domain XML.
+In case the number of queues can't be determined (i.e interface that is reported by quest-agent only), it will be omitted.

 *NOTE*: Although the virtio-net multiqueue feature provides a performance benefit, it has some limitations and therefore should not be